 Freckles are round, flat spots about the size of a construction nail head.
 While they appear on various people in various shades of brown, black, light brown, reddish, tan or yellow, they are generally uniform in color on each person.
 The word freckle is derived from the Middle English freken.
-Frecken came from the Old Norse freknur meaning "freckled."
+Frecken came from the Old Norse freknur, meaning "freckled."

 Freckles are usually in multiples and found randomly all over the body, usually on upper-body skin areas like the arms, cheeks, nose and upper shoulders.
 They are most especially profound after exposure to sunlight.
 Freckles appear on people of fair complexion, especially children, with freckles showing up as young as one or two years old.

 Lentigines tend to be darker than the common freckle and keep their color year round.
 Lentigines is the Latin word for lentil, the medical term for darker freckles and sunburn freckles.
-This kind of spot is occasionally part of a rare genetic syndrome, for the most part they are just isolated and unimportant spots.
+This kind of spot is occasionally part of a rare genetic syndrome, but for the most part they are just isolated and unimportant spots.

 Then there is the option of a chemical peel that can remove freckles.
 This is equal to an intense exfoliation using harsh chemicals that will peel several layers of your skin.
 Most patients recover within two days.
-Again, every patient is different and results vary.
+Again, every patient is different, and results vary.